YOCHEESE

 Per Serving: 109 Calories; 7g Fat; 7g Protein; 4g Carbohydrate; 0g Dietary Fiber; 4g Net Carbs

 This method turns regular yogurt into a very thick, rich treat.
 I don't care for it plain, but it's very tasty with some flavored sugar free syrup or sweetener added.
 I can see how it would be difficult to keep from eating too much of this.
-Half a cup would be a reasonable serving size.
-You can also drain the yogurt in a large paper coffee filter instead of cheesecloth.
-I haven't tried that yet so I don't know how long it would take to drain.
-When I used cheesecloth, about 1/2 cup of whey had drained off in about 30 minutes.
 Here's a photo so you can see how thick it gets.
 The spoon stands up straight.
-My friend, Nancy, took the photos on this page.
+My friend, Nancy, took the first two photos on this page.

 Here's a photo of my yocheese "maker".
 I've seen colanders like mine at the dollar store, that's an 8-cup measuring cup and a standard size coffee filter.
 I can fit a 32 ounce container of yogurt in the filter.
 It will be very full but it will "shrink" as the whey drips out.
 I cover the colander with a piece of plastic wrap and a pan lid to keep it snug.
 After a few hours, I just very carefully pick up the coffee filter by the edges and plop the yocheese into a bowl.
 I tried it once using cheesecloth but it was a messy job and I had to scrape most of the yocheese out of it.
 Cheesecloth is also expensive and not easy to find and coffee filters do the job perfectly.